akdoingdevops/learninggit/README.md

 22.1. git stash apply  #this helps to merge the changes to local repo

+22.1.1. git stash apply stash@{1} #this helps to merge the changes to local repo with the saved changes/stash at 2nd number of the index

 22.2. git stash drop  #this drops the stash reference from log

 22.3. git stash list  #this will list all the saved chnages refrence commits